Jump to sectionWhat is workplace wellness?

 These will go a long way to ensuring program success.

-The key here is not just gathering the information but using it to inform your offerings and to make adjustments as needed.
+The key here is not just gathering the information but also using it to inform your offerings and make adjustments.
 If no one likes your snack offerings, cut them out.
-If people would like additional times for yoga or weight loss coaching, invest your resources here.
+If people would like additional times for yoga or health coaching, invest your resources there.

 Workplace wellness programs really can work

-Regardless of the size, complexity, and industry, your company can be offering some sort of wellness support for its employees.
-And you should.
+Regardless of the size, complexity, and industry, your company can offer some sort of wellness support for its employees.
+And it should.

-Showing your care and investment in the whole person, not just the worker, can only have positive benefits in the long run, such as:
+Showing your care and investment in the whole person, not just the employee, can only have positive benefits in the long run, such as:

 - Reduced absenteeism